 Stake is a global commission-free brokerage that gives you access to 4,500 US stocks and ETFs via a mobile app and web interface.
 You can choose to upgrade to Stake Black to access more sophisticated features for US$9/month (or US$90 a year).
 Stake Free gives you access to all assets on the platform, unlimited commission-free trades, advance order types, and fractional trading.
 Stake Black gives you access to analyst ratings, price targets, full company financials, and trading on unsettled funds.
 FX rates apply to non-USD deposits and withdrawals.
 Stake does not offer ISA or SIPP.

 Promo: Promo code: KOODY.
-Stake offers a free stock (Nike, GoPro, or Dropbox) for each new user that opens an account and funds it with at least £50 within 24 hours of opening the account.
+Stake offers a free stock (Nike, GoPro, Dropbox or a mystery stock) for each new user that opens an account and funds it with at least £50 within 24 hours of opening the account.

 You can invest as much or as little as you feel comfortable with.
 Most investment platforms and robo advisors will allow you to start investing with as little as £25 a month.
 Some even accept £1.